Operator dynamics in Floquet many-body systems: Individual systems

 \section{Individual systems}

-Above we have studied ensemble-averaged dynamics, and so it is natural to ask how much of the above phenomenology carries over the behaviour of individual Floquet many-body systems.
+Above we have studied ensemble-averaged dynamics, and so it is natural to ask how much of the above phenomenology carries over to the behaviour of individual Floquet many-body systems.
 In the following we show first that sample-to-sample fluctuations of autocorrelation functions obscure their second peak.
-We then show that this structure is instead revealed by considering averages over sets of autocorrelation functions such as the PSFF.
+We then show that this structure can be revealed in an individual system by considering averages over sets of autocorrelation functions such as the PSFF in place of average over an ensemble of systems.
 In particular, we will show that the sample-to-sample fluctuations of $K_A(t)$ are parametrically smaller than its late-time tail for $1 \ll L_A \ll L$.

 First consider the ensemble variance $\overline{C^2_{\alpha \alpha}(t)}-\overline{C_{\alpha \alpha}(t)}^2$ of the autocorrelation function in the large-$q$ limit of the RPM.
 For $a$-site single-cluster operators, it can be verified that at late times $\overline{C^2_{\alpha \alpha}(t)} \simeq q^{-2a}(t-1)e^{-4\varepsilon t}$, while $\overline{C_{\alpha \alpha}(t)} \simeq q^{-2a}(t-1)e^{-2\varepsilon t}$.
 The sample-to-sample fluctuations are therefore of order $q^{-a}$, and so are large compared with the ensemble average at large $q$.
 One might consider a time average, but since for single-site operators the autocorrelation function has nontrivial structure only over a time interval $1 \leq t \lesssim t_{\rm Th, \alpha}$, for an individual Floquet system there are too few time steps to suppress the fluctuations.
 Although at finite $q$ the ratio of the variance to the squared mean is of course finite, a mild ensemble average is nevertheless required to observe the second peak in autocorrelation functions; in Fig.~\ref{fig:fluctuations}a we illustrate the effects of averaging over $10$ random Floquet systems.